The Picture of Dorian Gray: Morality and societal influence

-Throughout the novel, Wilde delves into the themes of morality and influence, exploring how societal values, individual relationships, and personal choices intersect to shape one's own moral compass.
 Dorian initially falls under Lord Henry's influence and "narcissistic perspective on art and life", despite Basil's warnings, but "eventually recognizes its limitations".
 Through Lord Henry's dialogue, Wilde is suggesting, as professor Dominic Manganiello pointed out, that creating art enacts the innate ability to conjure criminal impulses.
 Dorian's immersion in the elite social circles of Victorian London exposes him to a culture of superficiality and moral hypocrisy.
 Supporting this idea, Sheldon W. Liebman offered the example of Wilde's inclusion of a great psychological intellect held by Lord Henry.
-Before Sybil's death, Henry was also a firm believer in vanity as the origin of a human being's irrationality.
-This concept is broken for Henry after Sybil is found dead, the irony being that Dorian is the cause of her death and his motives are exactly as Lord Henry has taught them to him.
+Before Sibyl's death, Henry was also a firm believer in vanity as the origin of a human being's irrationality.
+This concept is broken for Henry after Sibyl is found dead, the irony being that Dorian is the cause of her death and his motives are exactly as Lord Henry has taught them to him.

 The novel presents other relationships that influence Dorian's way of life and his perception of the world, proving the influence of society and its values on a person.
 While Lord Henry is clearly a persona that fascinates and captures Dorian's attention, Manganiello also suggests that Basil is also a person that may "evoke a change of heart" in Dorian.
 However, at this point in the novel, Dorian has spent far too much time under Lord Henry's wing and brushes Basil off in "appositeness", leading Basil to claim that man has no soul but art does.
-Dorian's journey serves as a cautionary tale about the dangers of succumbing to the temptations of hedonism and moral relativism, highlighting the importance of personal responsibility and moral accountability in navigating the complexities of human existence.